azproduction/relocating-to-berlin/README.md

   (most of the above and mobile carriers, check mobilcom)

 Trivia:
-* Most ISPs throttle your connection if you reach several Gigybayte a day
+* Most ISPs throttle your connection if you reach several Gigabyte a day
 * Traffic shaping is applied especially for file-sharing (don't do it, they'll catch you)
 * Most contracts come together with telephone (landline), for cable providers with private television, and sometimes with mobile contracts (choose cheaper options if you don't need it)
 * Cable providers lure you with high connection speeds, have two-year contracts, but unreliable networks (packet loss and slower speeds from time to time)
 * Order by internet, shops and hotline employees get a bonus if you sign and thus have a conflict of interest.
 * You are liable for your connection meaning that you could get in trouble for everything someone does while connected to your WLAN. (see Störerhaftung)
+* Contracts usually have a minimum term of 12 months or more but can be carried over to new flats.
+* In case you move out of your providers service area, you can cancel the contract at any time until the end of the month. (see DSL Sonderkündigungsrecht)

 Wikipedia has a good article on [Internet in Germany](https://en.wikipedia.org/wiki/Internet_in_Germany)